arctrong/md2html/bin/new_project/readme.txt

 - Look into the file `md2html_args.json`.
 Particularly "Useful links" section items may be redefined there.

-- Look into the template `doc_src/templates/multipage.html`.
-If required remove the "Useful links" section and add your own sections.

 Consult the [instructions](https://arctrong.github.io/md2html/readme.html) if any questions.